ccarabine/memory-game/README.md

 Initial Score performance 99, accessibility 97, best practices 87, seo 90

 ## Best practice
+* Issue

-Issue: Displays images with incorrect aspect ratio
+Displays images with incorrect aspect ratio
 Source:  backgroundimg.png:1
 Description: Failed to load resource: the server responded with a status of 404 ()

 The image had the incorrect file name, corrected with backgroundimg.png

+* Corrective action:

-Corrective action: Resized all the images to the expected size and rerun the report and best practises scored 100
+Resized all the images to the expected size and rerun the report and best practises scored 100

 ## SEO
+* Issue

-Issue: Document does not have a meta description
+Document does not have a meta description

+* Corrective action

-Corrective action: added meta tags and increased the score Seo to 100
+Add meta tags and increased the score Seo to 100

-NEED TO UPDATE THERE ARE SOME ERRORS
+### I ran the report again after implementing corrective actions.
+The site received 86 for performance and 85 for accessibility

+## Performance

+* Issue

+Image elements do not have explicit width and height on paw patrol logo

+* Corrective action

+Width and height on paw patrol logo

+* Issue

+Properly size images

+rocky  697.kb

+zuma 251kb

+* Corrective action

+Reduce file size

+rocky  697.kb to 84.9

+zuma 251kb to 29.8kb

+Performance score improved to 93

+## Accessibility

+* Issue

+[user-scalable="no"] is used in the <meta name="viewport"> element or the [maximum-scale] attribute is less than 5.

+* Corrective action:

+Remove the user-scalable="no" parameter from the viewport meta tag and set the maximum-scale parameter to 6

+Accessibility score improved to 97

 ---
 # Design Responsiveness Testing <a name="testing-responsiveness"></a> [Contents](#home)